jensakut/Reinforced-Bananas-DQN/README.md

 - Vanilla DQN
 - Double DQN
 - Dueling DQN
-- Prioritized experience replay
+- Prioritized experience replay with a Sum Tree
 Each algorithm can be switched off and on individually.
 To help understanding, the interested reader can search for the occurrence of these switches and learn about their effect on the overall DQN architecture.

 Interestingly, the Prioritized Experience Replay did not improve on the baseline.
-Though PER is able to solve the environment with a score > 13 if the parameters are carefully optimized, PER diminishes the score of any tested parameter set compared to deactivated PER.
+Though PER is able to solve the environment with a score > 13 if the parameters are carefully optimized, PER reduces the score of any tested parameter set compared to deactivated PER.
-Therefore, a problem with the implementation is likely, but so far has not been found.

 ## Model